hiper2d/werewolf-ai-party-game/README.md

 # Setup

-To runt the project locally, you need:
+To run the project locally, you need:
 - Install Docker and Docker Compose, run local DynamoDb with `docker-compose up`
 - Frontend: install node.js and npm, install dependencies with `npm install`, and run the app by `npm run web`
 - Backend: install Python 3.11+ and Pypenv, install dependencies with `pipenv install`, and run the FastAPI server